 Moving on, we take you to the Pinecone Courtyard.
 The Roman-era bronze pinecone is almost four meters tall, and it overlooks the courtyard named after it.
 The two peacocks are based on ancient sculptures.

 Here we are at the Vatican Post Office.
-It operates regularly and charge the same prices as the Italian ones.
+It operates regularly and charges the same prices as the Italian ones.
 But whoever writes a letter to the Pope and mails it from the Vatican does not need to place a stamp.

 Now, let’s go to where Pope Francis celebrated his first mass: The Church of St. Anne.
 It was opened to the public on March 17, 2013 and is known as “the Pope’s Parish.”